martintajur/node-mysql-activerecord/README.md

 Chainable Methods
 -----------------

+Chainable methods can be called as many times as you'd like in any order you like.
+The final query will not be built and executed until one of the [execution methods](#execution-methods), like `get()`,  are callled.
+As the name implies, the methods can be chained together indefinitely but this is not required.
+You definitely call them individually with the same effect at execution time.

 | API Method							| SQL Command	| MySQL		| MSSQL	| Oracle	| SQLite	| Postgres	| Mongo	|
 | :------------------------------------	| :------------	| :-------:	| :---:	| :-------:	| :-------:	| :-------:	| :---:	|